 Our water system serves both commercial and residential consumers.
 We have 330 service connections providing water to approximately 1,400 people.
-Our water source is ground water drawn from the well located at the Cairo Town Park and is treated with Chlorine and Soda Ash.
-Chlorine is used as a disinfectant which protects us from harmful bacteria and soda ash is used for corrosion control of lead, copper and galvanized plumbing.
+Our water source is ground water drawn from the well located at the Cairo Town Park and is treated with Chlorine and Sodium hydroxide.
+Chlorine is used as a disinfectant which protects us from harmful bacteria and Sodium hydroxide is used for corrosion control of lead, copper and galvanized plumbing.

 We have a reserve well that is used mainly for emergencies and is identified as Well#3.
-Well#3 is located at the old reservoir property in a Stand-By state.
+Well#3 is located at the old reservoir property.